-Provides an overview of college resources and learning and motivation methods that promote student success.
+Module 3, Healthy Minds, Building Bridges, and Finals.
 Empowers students to become active, responsible, and successful learners.
-Upon completion, students will demonstrate a clear understanding of the strategies required to meet their life goals.
+Upon completion, students will demonstrate a clear understanding of strategies required to meet their life goals.
 Co-requisite: Enrollment in at least one pre-college or college-level course.
-Required for new students who place into pre-college Math (O71, 075, O78, 079); ENGL 087, ENGL 097, or Read 088.
-Students who place into pre-college must take FYE their first quarter at the college whether they are taking a pre-college course or not.